swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

   (-unselect! [list n]))
 ```

-We don't need anymore **event stream processing**, the stream above
+We don't need additional **event stream processing**, the stream above
-produces all the information we need - it includes `:enter`
+produces all the information we need - it includes `:select` events
+and the highlighter simply passes it along since it cannot handle that
-events.
-We can move straight away to **event stream coordination**:
+message itself.
+We can move straight away to **event stream
+coordination**:

 ```
 (defn selector [in list data]